imagineLife/github-actions/22-complex-wf-in-action.md

   - Require status checks to pass
   - require branches to be up-to-date
   - include admins in the rules (_admins are not above the rules_)

+Now, pushing directly to master will not work - a PR must be made.